AbangAyoma/what-happens-when/README.rst

   ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* There are different types of DNS servers, the local DNS from the router or ISP is called Local DNS, if the local DNS can't find the IP address, it will contact the root server for the IP address of TLD server .com(Eg;  example.com)
+* The local server will then contact the TLD server of .com and ask for the IP address of the Authoritative Name server.
+* The Authoritative name server suppleis the local server with the IP which is supplied to the client asking

 ARP process
 -----------